PrefectHQ/prefect/docs/concepts/projects.md

 ```
 </div>

-Registration also allows users to share their projects without requiring a full understanding of the project's file structure; for example, you can commit `./prefect/flows.json` to a version control system, and allow users to deploy these flows without needing to know each flow's individual entrypoint.
+Registration also allows users to share their deployment configuration without requiring a full understanding of the file structure; for example, you can commit `./prefect/flows.json` to a version control system, and allow users to deploy these flows without needing to know each flow's individual entrypoint.

 ## Deployment mechanics